mathews-alves-2019/user-registers/README.md

    yarn add
    ```

 3. You need to create a database using PostgreSQL.
-If you want to create an local database you can access this link https://www.postgresql.org/download/ and get the postgres installer.
+If you want to create a local database you can access this link https://www.postgresql.org/download/ and get the postgres installer.
 After that you need update the file ormconfig.env e set the following fields with you connection configuration:

    ```sh